 When your budget’s super tight, there’s a whole lot of free streaming TV out there.
 Meet Freebie the Love Bundle, which is a fancy name for using all of the free streaming TV services that you can find, along with an OTA antenna for local channels.
 Almost all of it is ad-supported, but you’ll be able to watch so many movies and shows, live and on-demand.

-A downside of Freebie is that you’ll watch a lot of ads and do a lot of leapfrogging between apps on your phone and computer.
+Besides ads, another downside of Freebie is that you’ll do a lot of leapfrogging between apps on your phone and computer.
 But free is free.

 Customize it

-• Many streaming devices support most of these free apps.
-The Amazon Fire TV Stick is one such device.
+- Many streaming devices support most of these free apps.
+The Roku Ultra is one such device.

 Ready to get free (or close to free) TV?